r09944035vsfu1/team12_recommendation/README.md

 ```

 ### Single Training Simulation
-Modify two parts in Simulation.ipynb :
+Please follow the steps below to modify some codes in Simulation.ipynb :
-1.set the ```single_train``` variable to True
+*   1.set the ```single_train``` variable to True

-2.uncomment the code in "single training" cell in noebook.
+*   2.uncomment the code in "single training" cell in notebook.

-3.Then run the jupyter notebook again
+*   3.Then run the jupyter notebook again

 # Result (Most of results are from Repeated Training)